 For purposes of this application, estimated household net worth is an estimate of the value of all your property (assets) minus your debt (what you owe).
 In other words, if you sold everything you own (assets) and then paid off everything you owe (debt), what would you have left?
-Please respond with an estimate or a range if you don’t know the exact figure, such as between $5,000 and $10,000.
-You may enter zero, but not a negative number.
+Do not include your primary residence in your estimate.

-For purposes of this application, financial institutions generally include banks, credit unions, securities dealers, or other places where you have accounts such as savings, checking, money market or investment accounts.
+For purposes of this application, financial services generally include banks, credit unions, securities dealers, or other places where you have accounts such as savings, checking, money market or investment accounts.

 Who is the Designated Beneficiary?

 The beneficiary is the baby for whom the Alfond Grant is intended.
 Remember, the baby must be a Maine resident under the age of one when the account is opened.